 Iroquois Mental Health Center is here to care for all your mental health and substance use disorder needs.

 Incorporated in 1971, Iroquois Mental Health Center (IMHC) is a 501c3 non-profit community mental health center.
-Originating in Watseka, Illinois, we now serve those in Iroquois, Kankakee, Vermilion, and Will Counties from locations listed here.
+Originating in Watseka, Illinois, we now serve those in Iroquois, Kankakee, Vermilion, and Will Counties.

-All service programs are offered at IMHC’s main facility at 323 West Mulberry Street in Watseka, Illinois.
-To access a comprehensive list of list of services offered at all other locations, click here.
+All service programs are offered at IMHC‘s main facility at 323 West Mulberry Street in Watseka, Illinois.
+To access a comprehensive list of list of services offered at all other locations, click the services button below.

 Program services available at the satellite clinics include outpatient therapy for adults, adolescents, and children and substance use disorder outpatient therapy for adults and teens.